tim-klug/Kafka-Basics-Presentation/Kafka.md

 The value is the payload that will be the content of the message.
 Here serializable formats like Json or Avro are used.

+## Segments

+Partitions contains of segments.
+These segments have an offset and a range and an id.
+The last segment has no upper bound, because it is active and still increasing.

+Segments are created based on time and size.
+Both values are configurable.
+Depending on which is hit at first, the segment is created.
+Segments have two indexes.
+An offset to a position and a timestamp to the offset index.

+By default the file size of a segment is 1GB.
+Smaller size would lead to more often log compaction and Kafka needs to have more files open.
+This might lead to an error.
+The default value for the timestamp is 1 week.

 ## Zookeeper

 Zookeeper sits between the broker and the harddrive, manages all data handling and helps keeping the cluster up and running.
 Kafka depends on Zookeeper.
 There are possibilities to [run Kafka on k8s without Zookeeper](https://banzaicloud.com/blog/kafka-on-etcd/).